 Electrical installations and equipment

 Fixed electrical installations and electrical equipment that don't get maintained in a safe condition, or aren't adequate for the demands that you put upon them can increase the risk of a fire.
-Additionally, unlike other health and safety hazards which can be seen, felt or heard, there is no advance warning of danger to people from electricity.
+Additionally, unlike other health and safety hazards which can be seen, felt or heard, there's no advance warning of danger to people from electricity.

 Regular reviews of the wiring and protective devices within your premises, especially in older buildings, can help reduce the risk of fires and shocks.
 Wiring and protective devices may not match up to current standards and as your business expands and electrical installations and equipment advance there is a risk that they will become overloaded.
 Inspections by competent electricians or electrical contractors must also be carried out at appropriate intervals so that issues can be found and the danger removed.